porsager/HashQL-todos-sample/README.md

-# Todoey - A todo sample using Ey
+# Todoey - A todo sample using Hashql

 To get started you need a local postgres server, node and npm.